 Is there a minimum years of service requirement?

 Not really.
-However, someone with less than three years University service may well be considered “in a future year” given nominations of those with more years of University service.
+However, someone with less than three years University service may well be considered “in a future year” given how many nominations are received for those with more years of University service.

 Is University-wide impact required?

-No, local impact is important; the Committee is not generally looking for University-wide impact because so many nominees (especially bargaining unit and non-exempt staff) do not have that kind of broad impact.
+No, local impact is important.
+The committee is not generally looking for University-wide impact because so many nominees (especially bargaining unit and non-exempt staff) do not have that kind of scope in their positions.

 The Amy J. Blue Awards are funded by an endowment to which Amy’s colleagues, friends and family contributed, by the Kenneth M. Cuthbertson Fund, and by Human Resources Services.